 - Configure skirting.
 Run the skirting along the perimeter of the home's heated, conditioned space (Figure 96).
-Do not enclose with skirting areas under recessed entries, porches, or decks (whether constructed as part of the home or added on site) unless following the provisions in item 6 of this step. - 2.
+Do not enclose with skirting areas under recessed entries, porches, or decks (whether constructed as part of the home or added on site) unless skirting is of the fully vented type and installed so as to allow water to freely flow out from under the home. - 2.
 Fasten skirting.
 Recess the skirting under the siding or trim and attach it to the home in a manner that prevents water from being trapped between the siding or trim and the skirting.
 For wood, aluminum, or fiberglass skirting, install a skirt rail (lumber strip) under the floor inset at least 1-1/2 inches from the edge of the siding for attachment of the skirting.
-As an option, skirting may also be installed under raised siding and fastened to the weather resistive barrier (WRB) covered floor rail.
 Allow for frost heave when installing skirting in areas subject to frost. - 3.
 Provide ventilation.
 Unless the skirting has integral ventilation openings that meet the following ventilation requirements, install equally sized ventilation openings on at least two opposite sides of the foundation.
 Size ventilation area to equal at least one square foot for each 150 square feet of under-floor area (or for each 1,500 square feet if a ground moisture retarder is installed according to STEP 2.
 INSTALL GROUND MOISTURE RETARDER, p.
-91).
-Place vents as high above the ground as practical. - Install access.
+89).
+Place vents as high above the ground as practical - 4.
+Install access.
 Provide an access opening not less than 18 inches wide and 24 inches high and located so that any utility connections located under the home are accessible. - 5.
 Extend vents, drains, and inlets.
-Run appliance exhaust vents, combustion air inlets, and air conditioner condensation drains through the skirting to the outside and terminate each as instructed in the sections of this manual corresponding to each appliance. - 6.
-Enclosing recessed porches and/or decks.
-When enclosing areas outside the builing envelope with skirting all of the following provisions are required: - -Provide skirting ventilation equal to 1 sq ft per 150 sq ft of deck/porch area - -Provide typical skirting separation from main home crawlspace area (fig 96) - -Provide slope for positive drainage under deck/porch - -Provide ground moisture retarder - -Skirting installed so as to allow water flow out from under deck/porch - -Access is optional
+Run appliance exhaust vents, combustion air inlets, and air conditioner condensation drains through the skirting to the outside and terminate each as instructed in the sections of this manual corresponding to each appliance.